oceane-fruchet/Data-Analysis-Code/README.md

 University of Pennsylvania, Philadelphia (PA)

-This git provides matlab functions used to analyze Neuralynx electrophysiology recordings.
+This git provides Matlab functions used to analyze Neuralynx electrophysiology recordings.
 This code is routinely used in the lab to perform data analysis and graph results.

 ## Contact